-All undergraduate students agree to a two-year on-campus living requirement unless they live within 40 miles of the campus and choose to be commuters.
+All first and second year undergraduate students are required to live on-campus unless they choose to live with their parents within 40 miles of the campus.
 After that living requirement is met, students can choose to pursue off-campus housing.
 The Office of University Housing aims to aid these students, as well as our graduate student community, by providing off-campus listings as well as a guide to start the process of deciding which off-campus option is best.

 Please note: the University's policies on financial aid change frequently.
 Please check with the Office of Financial Aid to learn how your personal situation may be effected by moving off campus.

 The Off-Campus Rental Resources page provides a list of local rental agencies, newspaper postings, and roommate posting sites.
-The Office of Housing is not affiliated with these off-campus resources; we simply provide them so our residents can have the most complete information possible.
+The Office of University Housing is not affiliated with these off-campus resources; we simply provide them so our students have resources easily available to them.

 The Off-Campus Housing Listing Service lists apartments and houses for rent in the Cleveland area.
 Students are able to search for rentals using a number of different criteria.